Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Problem setting in parametric PDEs

-To avoid the parameter optimization, we choose the piecewise smooth polyharmonic splines (PHS) for simplicity.
-Since PHS-RBF is a conditionally positive definite function, the interpolation using pure RBFs cannot guarantee convergence and solvability.
-By augmenting the approximation with a polynomial basis whose degree matches the order of conditional positive definiteness and enforcing orthogonality between the RBF coefficients $\mathbf{c}$ and this polynomial basis, we ensure that the quadratic form $\mathbf{c}^{T} A\mathbf{c}$ becomes strictly positive definite.
-This property is crucial for establishing optimality results.
+To avoid parameter tuning, we adopt piecewise smooth polyharmonic splines (PHS) for simplicity.
+Since PHS RBFs are conditionally positive definite, interpolation based on pure RBF alone may lead to ill-posedness and lack of convergence.
+To address this, the approximation is augmented with a polynomial basis of degree consistent with the order of conditional positive definiteness, together with the moment conditions imposed on the RBF coefficients $\mathbf{c}$.
+This ensures the non-singularity of the resulting interpolation system and guarantees a unique solution.
 The resulting RBF interpolation takes the form:

 The dimension $m$ of the polynomial space is given by $m = \binom{\text{D}_{m} + d}{d},$ where $\text{D}_{m}$ is the degree of the polynomial and $d$ is the spatial dimension of $\mathbb{R}^d$.
 The coefficients $c_i$ and $\beta_k$ are determined by the collocation method and the additional constraints.
-The numerical optimal solution can be expressed as the solution of the following linear system:
+The numerical optimal solution can be expressed as

-Let $\beta=(\beta_{1},\cdots,\beta_{m})^T$, we also have the compact form as ${\hat{A}}{\hat{c}}={\hat{\mathbf{u}}}$:
+Let $\beta=(\beta_{1},\dots,\beta_{m})^\top$, we also have the compact form as ${\hat{A}}{\hat{c}}={\hat{\bm{u}}}$:

 In order to digitally discretize the problem Eq.\eqref{eq:pde}, two sets of computational points are distributed over computational domain $\Omega$: \begin{itemize} \item The interpolation point set $Y = \{\y_i\}_{i=1}^N$ for generating the cardinal functions. \item The evaluation point set $X = \{\x_j\}_{j=1}^M$ for sampling the PDE, and $M=qN$. \end{itemize}